aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to CSV or Online App" h2="Export DOT to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOT to CSV conversion feature within your C++ applications easily.
+<h2>Why to Convert</h2>

+The DOT format is a text-based file format used for creating and storing directed graphs.
+It is used for representing structural information as diagrams of abstract graphs and networks.
+However, the DOT format is not suitable for data analysis and manipulation.
+Therefore, it is necessary to convert DOT to CSV format.
+CSV is a widely used format for data storage and manipulation.
+It is a text-based format that stores tabular data in plain text.

+<h2>How Aspose.Total Helps for DOT to CSV Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate, convert and render documents, images, presentations, and worksheets.
+It includes APIs such as Aspose.Words for C++ and Aspose.Cells for C++.
 By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
 After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.Words for C++ is a powerful document manipulation API that enables developers to create, read, modify, convert and render Word documents.
+It supports a wide range of features such as document conversion, document manipulation, document rendering, and document printing.
+With this API, you can easily convert DOT to HTML.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, read, modify, convert and render Excel spreadsheets.
+It supports a wide range of features such as spreadsheet conversion, spreadsheet manipulation, spreadsheet rendering, and spreadsheet printing.
+With this API, you can easily convert HTML to CSV.

+By using Aspose.Total for C++, you can easily include DOT to CSV conversion feature within your C++ applications.
+It is a comprehensive package of APIs that enables developers to create, manipulate, convert and render documents, images, presentations, and worksheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}